808brick/brick/Semantic_UI.md

 ```
 ![Picture of blue Semantic save button](public/images/semanticSaveBlue.PNG)

+I cannot stress this enough.
+GO.
+TO.
+THE.
+WEBSITE.
+The sidebar menu will give you everything you need to know on how to make tables, forms, cards, etc.

 #### CSS Overrides
 If additional CSS editing is necessary to create the components you want, it might be necessary to create an ```.override``` file.
 This avoids the problem of constantly having to use ```!important``` to ignore certain CSS formats in Semantic UI.